wrench-project/workflow-simulator-for-calibration/README.md

 > Note that Python 3.10 breaks several things and is not yet supported.

-To launch a simple exploration with `10` iterations, using [Ray](https://www.ray.io/) as distributed backend, you can run:
+To launch a simple exploration with `10` iterations, using [Ray](https://www.ray.io/) as distributed back-end, you can run:

 ```bash
 ./calibration/calibrate.py --config calibration/config.json --iter 10